-A 30-minute guided tour within the chapel is given to a number of guests.
-The tour guide explains everything in detail from the source down to the age the each article.
+A 30-minute guided tour within the chapel is given to several guests.
+The museum guide explains everything in detail from the source down to the age of each article.

 The main altar’s cross is estimated to be 400 to 600 years old, seen here also are the 17th century old altar table, bishop chair and pews all came from Europe while lamps the chandiliers came from Quebec, Canada.

-A beautiful antique candelabra with Virgin Mary image is displayed just before entering the chapel.
-Lighting of candles here is not allowed because of its old age.
+A beautiful antique candelabra with Virgin Mary’s image is displayed just before entering the chapel.
+The lighting of candles here is not allowed because of its old age.

 There are three collections of Sto.
-Nino which was acquired locally at auctions.
-Two of them can be found at the entrance the other one is inside the museum.
+Nino acquired locally at auctions during the couple’s visit to Cebu.
+Two of them can be viewed at the chapel’s entrance, while the third one is kept inside the museum and cannot be photographed.

-A replica of PIETA made of limestone of the famous Michael Angelo is displayed beside the museum.
-1/3 of the ashes of the owner, Michael Overs was put beneath the statue.
+Just beside the museum, is a replica of PIETA made of limestone of the world-famous Michael Angelo is displayed.
+According to the museum guide, 1/3 of the ashes of the owner, Michael Overs was put beneath the statue.

-The mezzanine of the chapel can be use by the choir during masses.
-It also houses religious artifacts and a piano organ from 18th century.
+The mezzanine of the chapel can be used by the choir during the masses.
+It also houses religious artifacts and a piano organ from the 18th century.

 Framed vestments of European priests are displayed on both sides of the room.

-Beside the chapel is a LABYRINTH, a 25-meter diameter pathway with an intricate design that is confusing to take.
-The purpose of the labyrinth are for meditation. relaxation and reciting a rosary.
+Besides the chapel is a LABYRINTH, a 25-meter diameter pathway with an intricate design that is confusing to take.
+The purpose of the labyrinth is for meditation. relaxation and reciting a rosary.

 It was said that by the time you finished the Rosary, you will be at the center of the maze where the statue of the Blessed Virgin Mary holding the baby Jesus is waiting.
 You may take a rest and have some photos at this beautiful spot.

-Admission Fee of P100 for local guest, 50 for student and P200 for foreign tourist.
+Admission Fee of P100 for the local guests, 50 for the students, and P200 for foreign tourists.
 Fees collected go directly to their foundation.